 What you need to know about all-risk construction site insurance!

 Construction and building are considered a very dynamic sector in Quebec, operating year-round.
-It involves many different trades, such as carpenters, joiners, plumbers and electricians, technicians, architects and so on.
-In addition to these professionals, a building site also involves equipment, materials and other high-risk items.
+It involves several trades such as carpenters, joiners, plumbers and electricians, technicians, architects, etc. In addition to these professionals, there are many other high-risk items of equipment, materials and materials on a construction site.
 Hence the need for worksite protection, and more specifically, all-risk construction insurance.

 Regardless of the type of project - residential, commercial or industrial - or its size and importance, you need to plan for appropriate coverage.
 You could call on the services of a commercial property and casualty insurance broker.
 He or she will be able to help you choose the coverage best suited to the needs of the structure and its worksite.
 The project in question may be residential, commercial, industrial, civil, such as a road or tunnel, institutional, such as a school or hospital, or energy-related, such as a wind or hydroelectric farm.